ansys/pyansys-dev-guide/doc/source/packaging/templates.rst

    ansys-templates new pyansys

-PyAnsys Advanced Template
+PyAnsys advanced template
 -------------------------

-The ``pyansys-advanced`` is an enhanced version of the ``pyansys`` template.
-It ships with the same files as this last template except:
+The ``pyansys-advanced`` template is an enhanced version of the ``pyansys`` template.
+It ships with the same files as this last template, except it:

 - Allows you to select the project file (``setup.py`` or ``pyproject.toml``)
-- Uses `Tox`_ for testing and tasks automation
+- Uses `Tox`_ for testing and task automation
-- Includes GitHub actions for CI purposes
+- Includes GitHub Actions for CI purposes
 - Uses `pre-commit`_ for checking coding style

-Create a new project based on the ``pyansys-advanced`` template by running:
+Create a project based on the ``pyansys-advanced`` template with:

 .. code:: bash